dugi42/leonardo/README.md

 # Leonardo Generative Design Engine

-**Daniel Hauser**
-*Head of Data Engineering & Analytics, Bank für Tirol und Vorarlberg AG, Austria*
 <span style="font-size:small;">
+Daniel Hauser

 LinkedIn: https://www.linkedin.com/in/daniel-hauser-77259a159/
 GitHub: **https://github.com/dugi42/**
 </span>

 **TL;DR**
 Generative AI is soooooo hot right now!
-That is why I desiced to build a generative 3D design engine purely based on basic mathematics (BOOOORING!!!), 100% explainable using 34 parameter :).
-This is actually true, check out the `config.yml` file in the repo.
+That is why I desiced to build a generative 3D design engine purely based on basic mathematics (BOOOORING!!!), 100% explainable using 34 parameter.
 Additionally, a webapp based on Plotly Dash is provided to interact with the engine and to generate 3D designs on the fly.
 The webapp is deployed to Azure Web Services using GitHub-Actions and can be accessed via the following link: https://leonardo.azurewebsites.net/

-**Please feel free to download and 3D-print your favorite designs!**
+**Please feel free to download and 3D-print your favorite designs or do some NTF-stuff with it, if this is still on vouge ;)**

 ## 0. Clone, install and run Leonardo on local host
 **Prerequists**